codefresh-io/docs.codefresh.io/_docs/deploy-your-containers/amazon-ecs.md

 ---
-title: "Amazon ECS"
+title: "Amazon ECS/Fargate"
-description: "How to use Codefresh to deploy Docker containers to ECS"
+description: "How to use Codefresh to deploy Docker containers to ECS/Fargate"
 group: deploy-your-containers
 redirect_from:
   - /docs/amazon-ecs/
   - /docs/deploy-your-containers/
 toc: true
 ---
-## Deploy with Codefresh to Amazon ECS Service
+Codefresh can deploy to any ECS or Fargate cluster created in Amazon.

-{:.text-secondary}
+{% include image.html
+lightbox="true"
+file="/images/examples/amazon-ecs/ecs-pipeline-deployment.png"
+url="/images/examples/amazon-ecs/ecs-pipeline-deployment.png"
+alt="Deploying to Amazon ECS"
+caption="Deploying to Amazon ECS" max-width="100%"
+%}

-### Prerequisites
+## Prerequisites

-{:start="1"}
-1. Configure an ECS Cluster with at least one running instance.
+1. Configure an ECS (or Fargate) Cluster with at least one running instance.

-{:start="2"}
-2. Configure an ECS Service and Task Definition with a reference to **the image that you are going to build and push.** See [the official amazon docs](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html){:target="_blank"} for more details.
+1. Configure an ECS Service and Task Definition with a reference to **the image that you are going to build and push.** See [the official amazon docs](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) for more details.

-{:start="3"}
+1. Connect your [ECR to Codefresh]({{site.baseurl}}/docs/docker-registries/external-docker-registries/amazon-ec2-container-registry/) so that it can be used by name in Codefresh pipelines.
-3. Verify you have AWS Credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY), with following privileges:
+1. Verify you have AWS Credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`), with the following privileges:

   `JSON`
 {% highlight json %}
+{% raw %}
 {
   "Version": "2012-10-17",
   "Statement": [